Forestbrook/Forestbrook.github.io/docs/azure/appservice.md

 {: .no_toc }

 A professional Azure ASP.NET Core WebApi or WebApp requires several Azure resources.
-This article is intented to keep track of the setup and configuration of these resources and how they are integrated in the application.
+This article is intended to keep track of the setup and configuration of these resources and how they are integrated in the application.
 Involved resources:

 * Azure App Service Plan and App Service
 * Azure Key Vault
 * Azure SQL Server and SQL database accessed thru the Entity Framework
 * Blob Storage with an Azure Storage Account
-* Authentication and Authorization (separate article, comming soon...)
+* Authentication and Authorization (separate article, coming soon...)

 ## Table of contents
 {: .no_toc .text-delta }